GRawhideMart/openai-gym-cartpolev1/README.md

 2. Navigate to the repository directory using `cd openai-gym-cartpolev1`
 3. Create a new conda environment using `conda create --name openai-gym-cartpolev1`
 4. Activate the new environment using `conda activate openai-gym-cartpolev1`
-5. Install the required packages using `conda install --file=requirements.txt`
+5. Install the required packages using `conda install --file requirements.txt`

 ## Agent and Memory
 The agent has a memory which stores the states, actions, and rewards that it experiences as it interacts with the environment.
 This memory is used to update the agent's Q-values, which represent the expected reward for taking a particular action in a given state.
 The agent uses these Q-values to decide which action to take in each state, with the goal of maximizing its overall reward.